The Bankrate promise

 - Your work history and income

-- Assets such as bank accounts, stocks and retirement funds
+- Assets such as bank accounts, stocks, bonds and retirement accounts

-When your application for a mortgage has been approved and underwriting is complete, the next step is the closing.
+When your application for a mortgage has been approved and underwriting is complete, you’ll get a final commitment letter for the loan.
+The next step is closing.

 The various closing costs and fees fall into three categories:

-- Some may go up to 10 percent
+- Those that may go up to 10 percent

-- Some may go up without limit under special circumstances
+- Those that may go up without limit under special circumstances

 If allowable changes occur, a revised loan estimate will be provided.

-1. Check your credit.
-Check to confirm that your credit score meets minimum requirements and your report is error-free.
-The higher your score, the better your choices and less interest you pay.
+Well before you apply for a mortgage (or even seriously consider buying a home), check to confirm that your credit score meets minimum requirements and make sure your credit report is error-free.
+The higher your score, the better your options and less interest you can expect to pay.

-Fix what needs to be fixed, and raise your score where you can by paying down debt and avoiding taking on more.
-Avoid any late payments on rent, credit cards, student loans or car loans, and be sure to keep the same job, if possible, because stability is crucial in the eyes of a lender.
+Fix any errors on your credit report, and raise your score by paying down debt and avoiding taking on more.
+Avoid any late payments on rent, credit cards, student loans or car loans.
+Be sure to keep the same job, if possible, because stability is crucial in the eyes of a lender.